 These services are provided for your benefit and are completely confidential.
 Choosing to utilize Victims Services does not mean you will come into contact with the offender.
 We encourage you to call with any questions or concerns.

-What should you do if the offender keeps harassing you, or if you see him/her violating the probation, parole or post-prison supervision?
+What should you do if the offender keeps harassing you, or if you see the offender violating the probation, parole or post-prison supervision?

 Call the PO or Victims Services Coordinator and make a report.
 The PO will investigate to determine if there is a violation of supervision conditions.
 If the activity continues and it is a crime, contact your local police.
 In most cases, the PO will be notified of any police contact.